nalanj/confl/README.md

 about whitespace outside of strings, so a map may be all on a single line or spread across multiple lines.
 Maps are surrounded by curly `{}` braces.

 Map keys must be words or strings.
+Maps may not contain duplicate keys.

 ```
 map={nested=map}